MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 # Installation & Usage

 The Magic Mirror can be installed manually or using automatic installers.
-At the start of 2020 the desision was made to remove the automatic installer from the MagicMirror² core repository and move it to a community maintained separate repository.
-For more infomation about this desision, please check issue [#1860](https://github.com/MichMich/MagicMirror/issues/1860) on GitHub.
+At the start of 2020 the decision was made to remove the automatic installer from the MagicMirror² core repository and move it to a community maintained separate repository.
+For more information about this desision, please check issue [#1860](https://github.com/MichMich/MagicMirror/issues/1860) on GitHub.

 Therefore the only officially supported way of installation is by using a [manual installation](#manual-installation).
 Using external installation scripts is at your own risk but can make the process a lot easier.
 Available automatic installers can be found under: [alternative installation methods](#alternative-installation-methods).